-Paul W. Ferris Jr. David M. Howard Jr. Peter Vogt Daniel Watson tools so they can accurately uncover the meaning of God's self-expression.
+Paul W. Ferris Jr. David M. Howard Jr. Peter Vogt Daniel Watson

+Old Testament study is the disciplined examination of the Hebrew Bible.
+Work in Old Testament uses tools like Hebrew language, historical background, archeological data, and cultural insight so that students of God's Word can enter into the social context where God first inspired humans to write the Bible.
+A primary goal of study in the Old Testament is enabling students to use these tools so they can accurately uncover the meaning of God's self-expression.
 Engagement with the Old Testament provides understanding that Christians will synthesize into a comprehensive and captivating Christian worldview.
 Study of the Old Testament also encourages readers to see their own lives as part of the great story of God's dealing with His creation.
 So academic Bible study is not just an end in itself, but leads to another goal, giving fuel to spiritual life and guidance for transformational ministry.